monsoonmaelstrom/book2/book2.md

 “Done,” Davy says, looking to my mother for confirmation.

 “Done,” she agrees.
-“I can’t believe you thought you could just thrust your way into a weaving, daughter,” she says derisively.
+“I can’t believe you thought you could thrust your way into a weaving, daughter,” she says derisively.

 Finally I feel Davy’s magic evaporate, and I tell her, “I. Have.
 A. Name.
 And I was trying to be quick.
 I can’t reconstruct a *weaving* quickly.”